Last updated Last updated April 10, 2025

 Step 2: Click on “Do Not Sell or Share My Personal Information” in the footer

-Scroll down to the footer and click on “Do Not Sell or Share My Personal Information” under “TruthFinder Resources.”
+Scroll down to the footer and click on “Do Not Sell or Share My Personal Information” under “TruthFinder resources.”

 TruthFinder Do Not Sell or Share My Personal Information” under TruthFinder Resources